 I grew up in Los Angeles County in California (United States).
 I stayed in California for the rest of my education and training: Stanford University (1994-1998; B.A and M.A., psychology), University of California at Berkeley (1998-2004; PhD, clinical psychology), and University of California at San Francisco (2003-2005; child clinical internship and postdoctoral fellowship).

-My first academic job was as an Assistant Professor at the University of Virginia from 2005-2011, before I came here to University of British Columbia.
+My first academic job was at the University of Virginia from 2005-2011, before I came here to University of British Columbia.
 Look at the subtabs on this page to learn more about my teaching and grants.

 Growing up I moved a lot between birth and age 18 (although always around Los Angeles county) and I saw firsthand the dramatic variability in school and neighborhood social norms.
 Some behaviors that would lead to peer group acceptance in one location would fail in another location.
 Certain peer groups were more cliquish than others.
 Furthermore, teachers had quite diverse approaches to welcoming a new child into their classrooms.
-These experiences motivated my research interests.
+These experiences motivated my research interests about children’s peer relationships and peer problems.

 My personal life is a wondrous mix of curiosity about research pursuits, adventures in innovative eating and drinking, and playful joy with my husband and my cat, Fatty.